dbernhard-0x7CD/dphpc/README.md

 * colors/plotstyle consistent
 * comparison of theoretical runtime of problem relative to runtime on x86
 * look into bug of spilling
-* look into bug of multiple SSR configurations
 * parallelize
     * conv2d, maxpool, maxpool2d, transpose, max, unique
 * scatter/gather